zycietocalareszta/cx-interview-questions/shopping_basket/assignment.md

 ## Requirements

-You have been asked to implement a "shopping basket" pricer for a supermarket.
+You have been asked to implement a "shopping basket" pricing library for a supermarket.

 This is a component which if given a "basket" of products chosen by a customer, a "catalogue" of products available in a supermarket and a list of special offers, can calculate the price of goods including any applicable discounts.

-This is to be a component of a shopping system.
+This is to be a component of a much bigger system.
 It could be used in a number of different ways by other developers, for example in an online-shop or in the supermarket's cash-registers.
 For this reason, it needs to be written in a way that is reusable and makes few assumptions about how it will be used.

 For any given basket, catalogue and offers your solution should return the sub-total, discount and total, all accurate to at least two decimal places.
+Prices can be returned as floating point numbers.

 ### Definitions